ErrorTzy/writings/notes/Phil_of_Sci/TheScientificImage.md

 ### 1. Empiricist Epistemology and Skepticism

 **Objection**: If we insist that the evidence for a theory never confirms a theory to be true, what a piece of evidence can confirm never goes beyond itself.
-Bu in everyday life, we do arrive at conclusions that go beyond the evidence we have
+But in everyday life, we do arrive at conclusions that go beyond the evidence we have
 **Defense**: I still go beyond the evidence by claiming a theory is empirically adequate in the future.
 And confirming empirical structure by observable entities is already ampliative.